1. Main facts and figures

 Purpose of data source

-The main purposes of fuel poverty statistics (based on survey data) are to:
+The main purpose of the annual fuel poverty statistics is to:

 5. Download the data